CRAIG DANIELS – CHAIRPERSON

 Having discovered single malts early in her university years, Kate joined the Laird’s Club and was often found enjoying a dram in the Earl of Zetland with her best friend Ali.
 However, the financial realities of student life meant that her new enthusiasm was left on the back-burner for too many years.

-Other enthusiasms include wine, food, planning the next trip to Scotland, and hockey (where there is always a hip flask of Talisker to apply liberally to the interior of any team-mate in case of injury).
+Other interests include wine, bad 80s music, planning the next trip to Scotland, and hockey (where there is always a hip flask of Talisker on hand to apply liberally to the interior of any team-mate in case of injury).

 PETER GOLOTTA – COMMITTEE MEMBER